yue-wang97/covid_text_summarization/bertsum/README_bertsum.md

 **Package Requirements**: Under our python viturual environment: `data_preprocess/bertsumenv`

-The codes of model implement are borrowed from https://github.com/nlpyang/BertSum and based on our dataset, we did some modification and saved the modified version in the `model` folder.
+The codes of model implement are borrowed from https://github.com/nlpyang/BertSum and based on our dataset, but we did some modification in **infer.py** file and saved the modified version in the `model/data_builder.py` file.

 ## Data Preparation For Covid-19 Open Research Dataset

 ### Option 1: download the processed data

-We saved our data preprocessed by data.ipynb [here](https://drive.google.com/file/d/1wbPoNki2iMizBr4w37KrRZCaj0dIyZUS/view), it can be used in the **BertSum** model directly.
+We saved our data preprocessed by data.ipynb [here](https://drive.google.com/file/d/1wbPoNki2iMizBr4w37KrRZCaj0dIyZUS/view), unzip the zipfile and download files in **bertsum_data** folder and save the files in one folder.
+I will call this folder `bertsum_data` in the following steps.

-unzip the zipfile and save all files in **bertsum_data** folder
+it can be used for feeding to the Data Preparation For `CNN/Dailymail step/Option 2/step 2 of BertSum`